Skip to content

 Aftermath

-The provisions of the General Terms and Conditions and the Agreement, which are expressly or by their nature intended to remain in force after termination of this Agreement, shall remain in force thereafter and shall continue to bind both parties.
+The provisions of the General Terms and Conditions and the Agreement, which are expressly intended or by their nature meant to remain in force even after the termination of this Agreement, shall subsequently remain in effect and continue to bind both parties.

 Other

-1. Any deviations from these General Terms and Conditions can only be agreed in writing.
-No rights can be derived from such deviations with regard to legal relationships entered into at a later date.
+1. Any deviations from these General Terms and Conditions can only be agreed upon in writing.
+No rights can be derived from such deviations with regard to subsequently established legal relationships.

-2. The records of Digitalique shall, unless proven otherwise, serve as evidence of the requests made by the Other Party.
-The Other Party acknowledges that electronic communication may serve as evidence.
+2. Digitalique's administration serves, barring proof to the contrary, as evidence of the requests made by the Counterparty.
+The Counterparty acknowledges that electronic communication can serve as evidence.

-3. If and insofar as any provision of the General Terms and Conditions and the Agreement is declared null and void or is annulled, the other provisions of these General Terms and Conditions and the Agreement will remain in full force.
-Digitalique will then establish a new provision to replace the invalid/void provision, taking into account as much as possible the purport of the invalid/void provision.
+3. Should any provision of the General Terms and Conditions and the Agreement be declared null and void or be annulled, the remaining provisions of these General Terms and Conditions and the Agreement shall remain in full force and effect.
+Digitalique shall then establish a new provision to replace the null and void/annulled provision, ensuring that the intent of the null and void/annulled provision is observed to the greatest extent possible.

-4. The place of performance of the Agreement shall be deemed to be the place where Digitalique is established.
+4. The place of performance of the Agreement shall be deemed to be the location where Digitalique is established.

 Applicable law and forum selection

-2. All disputes between Digitalique and the Other Party that may arise in connection with an Agreement and/or the General Terms and Conditions, or agreements resulting therefrom, will in the first instance be settled by the competent court in Amsterdam.
+2. All disputes between Digitalique and the Counterparty, arising from an Agreement and/or the General Terms and Conditions, or from agreements resulting therefrom, shall initially be settled by the competent court of the District Court of Amsterdam.

-Click here to visit the US government websitefor more information about general legal frameworks, rights, and obligations.
+Click here to visit the Central Government website for further insights into general legal frameworks, rights, and obligations.

 2025 - Digitalique